-In the immediate aftermath of Hurricane Katrina in 2005 the basement of the Howard-Tilton Memorial Library--an area about the size of a football field--was flooded by more than eight feet of water.
+In the immediate aftermath of Hurricane Katrina in 2005 the ground level of the Howard-Tilton Memorial Library--an area about the size of a football field--was flooded by more than eight feet of water.
 The area housed a music library and very large collections of government documents, newspapers, and microforms.
-Jones Hall across the parking lot houses the library's Special Collections and its basement filled with about four feet of water.
+Jones Hall across the parking lot houses archival materials in the library's Special Collections division, and its lowest level filled with about four and half feet of water.

-As a result, in the Howard-Tilton building alone more than 700,000 of the library’s individual print volumes and recordings were submerged underwater, as were nearly 1.5 million individual pieces of microform such as microfilm reels and microfiche cards.
-In Jones Hall another 700,000 or so manuscript folders and other archival items also needed to be salvaged.
+In the Howard-Tilton building alone about 750,000 of the library’s print volumes and recordings were submerged, as were nearly 1.5 million individual pieces of microform such as microfilm reels and microfiche cards.
+Microforms in this case represented facsimile collections of rare works of scholarly interest and important documents.
+In Jones Hall another 700,000 or so original manuscript folders and other archival items were flooded too.

-The disaster management company BELFOR was called to the scene within days for early reconnaissance, as part of Tulane's campus-wide emergency plan.
+While the entire city was evacuated and closed to all but military and emergency personnel, the disaster management company BELFOR was called to the scene within days for early reconnaissance, as part of Tulane's campus-wide emergency plan, and admitted past checkpoints established by the National Guard.
 After the water receded from campus, BELFOR trucks navigated through surrounding downed trees and power lines to bring in a battery of huge generators and specialized equipment.
-Then in both library buildings engineers installed an elaborate series of giant tubes to pump dry air throughout each floor in danger.
-A battle against humidity and mold was very quickly begun, while the city was closed off to all but military and emergency personnel.
-Within four weeks of the storm, water from the lower levels of each building was removed.
+Then, in both library buildings, engineers installed an elaborate series of giant tubes to pump hot dry air throughout each floor in danger.
+A battle against humidity and mold was very quickly begun.

 Nearby the Government Documents area held the largest amount of print material with well over 500,000 volumes.
 About 20 percent of this collection was salvaged, a selected portion of older print materials thought to be difficult to replace.
 Nearly all of the salvaged government documents were trapped in compact storage units no longer functional and that had to be ripped apart to get at the soupy material inside.